 But for now, let’s get back to brewing.

-It is very important to stir the coffee, so all the grounds are making contact with the hot water.
-Fresh coffee tends to form clumps.
-When you stir, you want to break up those clumps.
+It is very important to stir the coffee so that all the grounds are making contact with the hot water.
+Fresh coffee tends to form clumps, and when you stir, you want to break up those clumps.

 After one minute, push the plunger down.
 It will put up a bit more resistance than the standard AeroPress.
 And now you have your Prismo AeroPress shot.

 In the photo above, I used a glass.
 That was just for this tutorial.
-Normally, I use a ceramic mug and I rinse the mug with hot water before plunging.
+Normally, I use a ceramic mug and rinse it with hot water before plunging.
 This prevents the coffee from cooling too fast.

 Fixing the Prismo Recipe